AppPear/ChartView/README.md

 Swift package for displaying charts effortlessly.

+**V2 Beta 1 is released, if you would like to try it out you can find a [demo project here](https://github.com/AppPear/ChartViewV2Demo)**

-**First release of version 2.0 is coming soon!
-Also iOS 14 WidgetKit support is coming.
-I will update current charts and possibly extend with some new chart types to provide the best support for building informative and beautiful widgets for the new home screen 🥳 Stay tuned!**
+**iOS 14 WidgetKit support is coming.
+In V2 I will update current charts and possibly extend with some new chart types to provide the best support for building informative and beautiful widgets for the new home screen 🥳 Stay tuned!**

 ![SwiftUI Charts](./Resources/showcase1.gif "SwiftUI Charts")